sync-for-science/a3/readme.md

 Links:
 - [A3 Query UI Demo (A1C Example)](http://syncfor.science/a3/index.html?example=true)
 - [A3 Query UI Demo](http://syncfor.science/a3/)
-- [BigQuery SQL](./sql/dm-example-bq.sql) - hand coded example, but goal is to auto-generate from the UI
+- [BigQuery SQL - Dynamic Data](./sql/dm-example-bq.sql) - hand coded example, but goal is to auto-generate from the Cohort Query UI down the road.
+Queries a public A3 dataset of 118 synthetic patients generated using https://github.com/synthetichealth/synthea.
+- [BigQuery SQL - Static Data](./sql/dm-example-bq-static-data.sql) - queries hard coded temp tables loaded at the start of the SQL script to simplify experimentation.

 ### Cohort Definition UI Prior Art